timotejroiko/fast-zlib/README.md

 - `options` (Object): An options object for the zlib instance
 - Returns (Function): A compressor or a decompressor function

 The returned function is powered by a zlib class instance behind the scenes.
-Buffer-compatible inputs are Buffer, TypedArray, DataView, ArrayBuffer and String.

 ### instance(data[, flag])